 Make a visit to the award-winning Anderson Japanese Gardens where you can stroll through 12 acres of carefully designed and patiently pruned unique gardens and get a glimpse of fire orange, red and bright yellow leaves.

-Winnebago Forest Preserve’s Seward Bluffs in Pecatonica is another leaf peeping favorite and is one of the most picturesque and probably one of our region’s best kept secrets!
+Winnebago Forest Preserve’s Seward Bluffs in Pecatonica is a leaf peeping favorite and is one of the most picturesque and probably one of our region’s best kept secrets!
 It boasts colorful autumn woodlands, a stream and dolomite cliffs.

 Klehm Arboretum is a must see in the fall!
 With 155-acres of woodlands and botanical gardens, stroll through 1.4 miles of paved handicap-accessible paths and or take the dirt road and hike 3 miles of wooded trails to see the beautiful fall foliage.
 Plus Klehm is close to downtown Rockford, making it a short getaway from the hustle and bustle.